GEMS Education: Schools

-GEMS in the Middle East and North Africa
+Middle East and North Africa

 United Arab Emirates

-GEMS Education was founded in Dubai, and its first school there, Our Own English High School, originally opened in 1968.
+GEMS Education was founded in Dubai, and its first school there, Our Own English High School, originally opened in 1968.It was later renamed to GEMS United Indian School in 2015.
 The company still has its strongest presence in Dubai and in the United Arab Emirates.
-As of 2017, GEMS had 45 schools in the United Arab Emirates, including 30 in Dubai, 7 in Abu Dhabi, 1 in Fujairah, and 4 in Sharjah.
 GEMS is the largest education provider in the UAE, and the UAE accounts for more than 90% of its business.

 Following its initial years catering mainly to immigrant Indian workers, GEMS grew rapidly in Dubai.
 As the emirate developed into an international hub, the expat demographics shifted from short-term workers from a few countries to longterm expat residents with their entire families from countries around the world.
-GEMS adapted with schools for each demographic, varying and adding new curricula and price ranges for each income level and nationality.
+The firm adapted with schools for each demographic, varying and adding new curricula and price ranges for each income level and nationality.

-The curricula that GEMS schools in the UAE offer include: